PaloAltoNetworks/rbac-police/docs/policies.md

 - Severity: `Critical`
 - Violation types: `serviceAccounts, nodes`
 ### [steal_pods](../lib/steal_pods.rego)
-- Description: `SAs and nodes that can delete or evict a pod in privileged namespaces and make other nodes unschedulable can steal powerful pods from other nodes onto a compromised one`
+- Description: `SAs and nodes that can delete or evict pods in privileged namespaces and also make other nodes unschedulable can steal powerful pods from other nodes onto a compromised one`
 - Severity: `High`
 - Violation types: `serviceAccounts, nodes, combined`
 ### [token_request](../lib/token_request.rego)
-- Description: `SAs and nodes that can create TokenRequests (serviceaccounts/token) in privileged namespaces can create tokens of admin-equivalent SAs`
+- Description: `SAs and nodes that can create TokenRequests (serviceaccounts/token) in privileged namespaces can issue tokens for admin-equivalent SAs`
 - Severity: `Critical`
 - Violation types: `serviceAccounts, nodes`